-Example 9.34 Many puzzles ask you to draw a picture in a continuous motion, without lifting the pencil off the page, so that no part of the picture is retraced.
+Example 4.25 Many puzzles ask you to draw a picture in a continuous motion, without lifting the pencil off the page, so that no part of the picture is retraced.
 We can solve such puzzles using Euler circuits and paths.
 For example, can Mohammed's scimitars, shown below, be drawn in this way, where the drawing begins and ends at the same point?

-Necessary and sufficient condition for Euler paths
+$Necessary\ and\ sufficient\ condition\ for\ Euler\ paths$

-Theorem 9.10 A connected multigraph has an Euler path but not an Euler circuit if and only if it has exactly two vertices of odd degree.
+Theorem 4.9 A connected multigraph has an Euler path but not an Euler circuit if and only if it has exactly two vertices of odd degree.

-Example 9.35 Which graphs shown below have an Euler path?
+Example 4.26 Which graphs shown below have an Euler path?

-Example 9.36 Returning to 18th-century Königsberg, is it possible to start at some point in the town, travel across all the bridges exactly once, and end up at some other point in town?
+Example 4.27 Returning to 18th-century Königsberg, is it possible to start at some point in the town, travel across all the bridges exactly once, and end up at some other point in town?

-Example 9.37 A domino is a rectangle divided into two squares with each square numbered one of $0,1,\ldots$ , 6.
-Two squares on a single domino cannot have the same number.
-Show that the twenty-one dominoes so obtained can be arranged in a circle so that touching dominoes have adjacent squares with identical numbers.
-(Hint: Consider the complete graph $K_7$ with vertices labeled $0,1,\ldots$ , 6.
+Example 4.28 A domino is a rectangle divided into two squares with each square numbered one of $0,1,\ldots,6$.
+Two squares on a single domino can have the same number.
+Show that the twenty-one distinct dominoes can be arranged in a circle so that touching dominoes have adjacent squares with identical numbers.
+(Hint: Consider the complete graph K_7 with vertices labeled $0,1,\ldots,6$.
 This has a Euler circuit since each of its vertices has degree 6.)

-9.6\ Isomorphism of graphs
+4.6 Isomorphism of graphs